wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 println(macroTest("abc"))
 ```

 This is a very simple example.
-When the tree becomes larger and larger , it's more and more difficult to construct a tree with this approach.
+When the tree becomes larger and larger, it's more and more difficult to construct a tree with this approach.
 It's like a much worse version of lisp.
 So in the following sections, we will see some easier ways to construct a tree.

 ### 5.2 Use `c.parse`: